 Here’s what’s actually happening inside the creator economy, broken down into categories that matter:

 Content creation has moved way past the hobby stage.
-The creator economy now includes part-timers, side hustlers, full-time operators, and solo brands.
+The creator economy now includes part-timers, side hustlers, full-time operators, and celebrity influencers who create content for a living.
 The numbers say it all:

 - 44% work as full-time content creators (11.6M people)